Phyllocnistis citrella

-The citrus leafminer (Phyllocnistis citrella) is a moth of the family Gracillariidae.
+Phyllocnistis citrella, the citrus leafminer, is a moth of the family Gracillariidae.
 It is also known as CLM in agriculture.
-It was first found in Florida in 1993, but is now found all over the world, including Argentina, Australia, Brazil, China, Corsica, Costa Rica, Cuba, India, Israel, Madeira, Malaysia, Mauritius, Mexico, the Philippines, South Africa, Spain, Sri Lanka and other parts of the United States.
+It was described by Henry Tibbats Stainton from India in 1856.
+It was first found in Florida, United States, in 1993, but is now found all over the world, including Argentina, Australia, Brazil, China, Corsica, Costa Rica, Cuba, India, Israel, Madeira, Malaysia, Mauritius, Mexico, the Philippines, South Africa, Spain, Sri Lanka and other parts of the United States.